andyp123/blender_io_mesh_qmap/README.md

 always the very first entity defined in a MAP or BSP file.
 If this option is enabled only the first entity will be imported.

+### Ignore Triggers (default: On)
+Triggers are also composed of brushes, so can be imported into Blender with this add-on, however, they can get in the way, so by default they are not imported.
+Disable this option if you would like to import triggers.

 ### Ignore Clip (default: On)
 Clip is the name of a texture applied to brushes in all Quake engine games in order to simplify the collision mesh and iron out parts on which the player could get stuck.
-Enable this option to import them
+Disable this option to import them

-### Ignore Triggers (default: On)
+### Ignore Hint (default: On)
-Triggers are also composed of brushes, so can be imported into Blender with this add-on, however, they can get in the way, so by default they are not imported.
-Enable this option if you would like to import triggers.
+Hint is the name of a texture applied to brushes in some Quake engine games in order to give the BSP compiler a hint as to where to create portals.
+Disable this option to import them.